bgplab/bgplab/docs/basic/b-max-prefix.md

 ...
 The rest of the printout was deleted ...
 ```

-To stop the *fat finger* incident, run `sh stop` or `netlab config removeprefixes --limit customer`.
+To stop the *fat-finger* incident, run `sh stop` or `netlab config removeprefixes --limit customer`.

 ```
 $ sh stop